jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 ## Relationship with IP Network Object Class

-It would be useful to show all the ROAs associated with an IP network object.
+An IP network object can span multiple ROA objects, and vice-versa.
+Their relationship is affected by IP address transfers and splits in a registry.
+It would be useful to show all the ROA objects associated with an IP network object.
 To that end, this extension adds a new "rpki1_roas" member to the IP Network object class ([@!RFC9083, section 5.4]):

 * "rpki1_roas" -- an array of ROA objects ((#roa_object_class)) associated with an IP network object; if the array is too large, the server MAY truncate it, per [@!RFC9083, section 9]